cr00z/6_password_strength/README.md

 # Quickstart

 To work, you need a list of weak passwords, you can take it at [SecLists](https://github.com/danielmiessler/SecLists/tree/master/Passwords/Common-Credentials).

-Place the list next to the script in the passwords.txt file or specify the path to it using the --weak-list parameter.
+Place the list file next to the script in the passwords.txt file or specify the path to it using the --weak-list parameter.

 The script requires an installed Python interpreter version 3.5, no additional packages required.